How To Write a Personal Statement

 College admissions officers read thousands of personal statements every year, from essays that focus on personal growth to those that center on work experience.
 You need to create a hook that is unique to you and will make the opening paragraph of interest to the reader.
 This is why it is advised that prospective students going through the application process tie a unique, personal experience into their personal statement.

 Whatever personal experience you choose to use, make sure it ties into the reason you want to go into the field you have chosen.
-Expand those thoughts to your future plans and discuss what you hope to gain from this educational path.
+Expand those thoughts to your future plans in the body paragraphs and discuss what you hope to gain from this educational path.

 The application instructions for your chosen college should have guidelines as to what is expected from a personal statement.
 This will include elements such as a desired word count limit and any questions you’ll be specifically asked to answer.
 By considering these guidelines, you will show attention to detail and the ability to follow directions.

 As we said, it pays to treat your personal statement like a research project.
-In addition to researching what makes an effective personal statement, you should also research the history and ethos of your chosen institution.
-If you link your personal statement to the history and character of the college, you will have a higher chance of standing out.
+In addition to researching what makes an effective personal statement, you should also research the history and ethos of your chosen institution, as well as examples of personal statements for your field or program.

-If you want inspiration for writing your application essay, you can also look at personal statement examples.
-You can find sample personal statements online, but remember to use them for inspiration rather than something to just copy verbatim for your own personal statement.
+You can use the sample personal statement on this page, but remember to use it for inspiration rather than something to just copy verbatim for your own personal statement.